Bakers Creek (Qld)

 The level of cultural diversity witnessed in Bakers Creek was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Bakers Creek, surveyed in June 2016, had above-average cultural diversity with 20.7% of its population born overseas and 16.6% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 58.3%, slightly higher than Rest of Qld's 56.8%.
-The top three ancestry groups were Australian (29.9%), English (24.5%), and Filipino (8.5%), with Filipino being significantly higher than the regional average of 1.5%.
+Bakers Creek exhibited above-average cultural diversity, with 20.7% of its population born overseas and 16.6% speaking a language other than English at home.
+Christianity was the predominant religion in Bakers Creek, accounting for 58.3%, compared to 52.2% across Rest of Qld.
+The top three ancestry groups were Australian (29.9%), English (24.5%), and Filipino (8.5%).

 Frequently Asked Questions - Diversity